upbound/provider-terraform/docs/Configuration.md

 title: Configuration
 weight: 2
 ---
-# Configuring official Terraform provider
+# Configuration Options

+There are several ways to provide configurations to the official Terraform provider that will propagate to the underlying Terraform workspace.
+In the following sections, we will cover the most common ones.

 ## IAM Roles for Service Accounts (IRSA)